tegorman13/Dissertation/docs/Sections/htw_gfm.md

 separately to the data of each individual participant.
 The free parameters for both models are the generalization ($c$) and learning rate ($lr$) parameters.
-Parameter estimation was performed using approximate bayesian computation (ABC), which we describe in detail below.
+Parameter estimation was performed using approximate Bayesian computation (ABC), which we describe in detail below.

 > [!NONE]